translate/l10n-guide/docs/guide/gnome_desktop.rst

 - Create a bugzilla account for your mailing list, i.e. a Bugzilla account with your list's address as account name.
-- Subscribe the bugzilla deamon address (bugzilla-daemon@widget.gnome.org) to your mailing list, but also disable *ALL* mail from the mailing list to this address (If it's a Mailman mailing list you can change bugzilla-daemon@widget.gnome.org's mailing list options to NOMAIL).
+- Subscribe the bugzilla daemon address (bugzilla-daemon@widget.gnome.org) to your mailing list, but also disable *ALL* mail from the mailing list to this address (If it's a Mailman mailing list you can change bugzilla-daemon@widget.gnome.org's mailing list options to NOMAIL).